Naymul24/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

+### Additional Features

 - **Delivery Date:** Adding Delivery Date Information Column

+The initial implementation involved the addition of delivery columns to enhance specific functionalities in the application.
+However, the feature was reverted due to its non-essential nature.
+Below is a detailed guide on how the feature worked and its potential utilisation.

 The app.py was modified alongside the orders.html file to incorporate a new feature – the addition of a delivery date information column to the application.
 The changes were made to enhance the functionality of the application and provide users with valuable information about delivery timelines.

+*Developers' Guide:*
+- Adding the Delivery Column
+1. The app.py file was

 Steps:
 - A new feature branch was created to implement the additional coding.
 This branch isolated the code changes required to the include the delivery date column